1992 Marine Parade by-election: Subsequent elections

-A similar four-cornered contest in a Group Representation Constituency would occur again 33 years later in the 2025 election where PAP, WP, NSP and the new People's Power Party challenged Tampines GRC, and just like the 1992 by-election and the 2013 Punggol East by-election (the other instance of a four-cornered by-election contest), the two smaller parties (NSP and PPP in this case) had also forfeited their election deposits.
+The next time a Group Representation Constituency witnessed a multi-cornered contest was in 2020, where a three-way race unfolded in Pasir Ris–Punggol GRC between the PAP, whose team coincidentally included Teo, the SDA, and the new Peoples Voice.
+A similar four-cornered contest in a Group Representation Constituency would occur again 33 years later in the 2025 election where PAP, WP, NSP and the new People's Power Party (PPP) challenged Tampines GRC, and just like the 1992 by-election and the 2013 Punggol East by-election (the other instance of a four-cornered by-election contest), the two smaller parties (NSP and PPP in this case) had also forfeited their election deposits.